ashablyka/presentation/README.md

 This function kind of speaks by itself, "generateTableHead" after all is a descriptive sentence.
 But how about the "data" parameter?
 What "data" should be really?
 If I look at the function's body becomes evident that "data" must be an array (by the way, what a bad naming for "data".
 How about "arrayOfNames"?).

-"table" is less bad on the other hand, yet it's not clear if it could simply be a string or an actual HTML element.
+"table" is better on the other hand, yet it's not clear if it could simply be a string or an actual HTML element.
 Turns out, code documentation with JSDoc annotations can help our functions to better describe their intentions

 ### Slide5